Last Updated on 2025-04-16 by Jorge Bastos

 How to go back to the beginning?

 One of the main issues of this walk is that it is a linear route with 12 km.
-In other words, to go back on foot, we would have to do 24 km, which is unrealistic or too difficult for almost everyone.
+In other words, to go back on foot, we would have to do 24 km, which is unrealistic or too complex for almost everyone.
 So we have to have a way to make the journey back.

 Between Videmonte and the Dam, the cost of a taxi should be between 20 and 25 euros.